neroshop/neroshop/external/curl/docs/INTERNALS.md

  `curl_global_init()` and `curl_global_cleanup()` should be called by the application to initialize and clean up global stuff in the library.
-As of today, it can handle the global SSL initing if SSL is enabled and it can init the socket layer on windows machines. libcurl itself has no "global" scope.
+As of today, it can handle the global SSL initialization if SSL is enabled and it can initialize the socket layer on Windows machines. libcurl itself has no "global" scope.

  All printf()-style functions use the supplied clones in `lib/mprintf.c`.
 This makes sure we stay absolutely platform independent.

  [ `curl_easy_init()`][2] allocates an internal struct and makes some initializations.
 The returned handle does not reveal internals.
 This is the `Curl_easy` struct which works as an "anchor" struct for all `curl_easy` functions.
 All connections performed will get connect-specific data allocated that should be used for things related to particular connections/requests.